ash1eygrace/ai-content/README.md

 # ai-content

-## Status: Under Construction 🚧

-This React app is a work in progress and is always being updated.

 ## Purpose of this App 🤖

 To generate website, product copy, and brianstorm ideas with OpenAI's Generative Pre-trained Transformer 3 (GPT-3) an autoregressive language model that uses deep learning to produce human-like text.